Nice Carnival Guide, France

 Catching free flowers during the free, standing, Bataille des Fleurs.

 Sitting (Tribune) or Standing (Promenoir) Costs and Locations

-Carnaval events including Bataille de Fleurs/Flower Parade run from Place Massena down the east side of Jardin Albert 1iere, along about 200m of Promenade des Anglais, then back up the west side of Jardin Albert 1iere back to Place Massena.
+Carnaval events including Bataille de Fleurs/Flower Parade run from Place Massena down the east side of Jardin Albert Premiere, along about 200m of Promenade des Anglais, then back up the west side of Jardin Albert 1iere back to Place Massena.
 And repeat.

-Tiered seats (known as Tribune) are set up along Place Massena and cost €24 (aim for a seat low down to get close to the floats and performers.
+Tiered seats (known as Tribune) are set up along Place Massena and cost about €24 (aim for a seat low down to get close to the floats and performers.
 Low letters are best, e. g. pole position is A; B and C are also good).